PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 The phase store is not written to ModelIR metadata and is not exposed through the public API, conversion result, reports, or generated artifacts.

-### Thirty-four stable phase IDs
+### Thirty-six stable phase IDs

-The lowerer now records 34 bounded observations covering:
+The lowerer now records 36 bounded observations covering:

 - core shape resolution;
 - safe no-layout Transpose reduction;